Homelands Primary School

 How do we keep parents informed where children and young people have special educational provision but do not have an Education Health and Care Plan?

 All parents of pupils at Homelands are invited to formally discuss the progress of their children twice a year at Parent’s Evenings and receive an annual written report.
-In addition, parents are kept informed of their child’s progress through informal discussions with the teacher or SENDCo on a daily basis where necessary, additional parent-teacher meetings and home-school communication books.
+In addition, parents are kept informed of their child’s progress through informal discussions with the teacher or SENDCo on a daily basis where necessary, additional parent-teacher meetings and/ or home-school communication books.

 As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not necessarily mean that the pupil has a special educational need.
 All such provision will be recorded, tracked and evaluated at progress meetings and will be shared with parents at Parent’s Evenings.

-If, following this normal provision, improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs more effectively.
+If, following this typical provision, improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs more effectively.
 From this point onwards the pupil will be identified as having special educational needs, because special educational provision is being made; the parent will be invited to all planning and reviews of this provision.
 Parents will be actively supported to contribute to assessment, planning and review.

 How can parents, children and young people make a complaint about our provision?